 One place to go for traditional jazz is Cave Romagnan on Rue d’Angleterre.
-It’s one of the oldest wine caves in Nice and on Saturday evening from 7-10pm, this tiny place is chock-full of people listening to traditional jazz and blues.
-There are usually more musicians than the space can hold, and getting a drink in there can be a challenge, because people belly up to the bar and the manager isn’t interested in serving anyone quickly.
+It’s one of the oldest wine caves in Nice, and on Saturday evening from 7-10pm, this tiny hole in the wall fills up with traditional jazz and blues.
+There are usually more musicians than the space can hold, and getting a drink there can be a challenge, because people belly up to the bar and the manager isn’t interested in serving anyone quickly.

 Ability to Speak Italian and Improve my French